 The inclusion of cassava flour into wheat in bread making is an important area towards the commercialization of cassava.
 Wheat based bread is widely consumed in many African countries and ranks third after maize and cassava in terms of supplying daily caloric intake.
-With increased wheat prices there are challenges on the economic concern about vast importation of wheat grains.
-Thus, there is growing interest to promote the use of local sources of flour for partial substitution of wheat flour bakery applications.
+With increased wheat prices, there are challenges on the economic concern of vast importation of wheat grains.
+Thus, there is growing interest to promote the use of local sources of flour for partial substitution of wheat flour in bakery applications.

-The unfermented cassava flour has been identified as an alternative to replace a portion of wheat flour in composite flours, and substitution levels of 10-30% cassava flour into wheat flour were investigated (Eriksson et al., 2014b).
+The unfermented cassava flour has been identified and is being promoted for this purpose.
 The cassava inclusion into wheat-based dough for bread making has been the subject of recent but limited investigations in various areas pertaining to rheological properties and quality issues.
-The previous research efforts have concluded significant genotypic influence on physical, chemical and functional characteristics of cassava-wheat composite flour and bread quality.
-The bread loaf quality varies according to cassava variety and percentage cassava flour inclusion into wheat flour (Eriksson et al., 2014b).
+The previous research efforts have concluded significant genotypic influence on physical, chemical and functional characteristics of cassava-wheat composite flour and bread quality..
+Baking properties of composite wheat-cassava flour with 10-30% cassava flour inclusion in the composite have been investigated (Eriksson et al., 2014b).
+It was found that the bread loaf quality varies according to cassava variety and percentage cassava flour inclusion into wheat flour (Eriksson et al., 2014b).

-The leavening ability and cassava flour concentration were some of the quality parameters of investigating the dough made from cassava-wheat composite flours on a cassava variety basis.
+The leavening ability and cassava flour concentration were some of the quality parameters of research importance in the dough made from cassava-wheat composite flours on a cassava variety basis.
 However, there is limited information on associating physical parameters such as bulk density, water absorption capacity, and swelling power to pasting and rheological properties, and consequently on dough development, machinability (stickiness) and baking characteristics.
-In most part of literature, studies focused on associating cassava flour concentration to baking quality.
-Waxy cassava starch gel had no syneresis after 5 weeks of storage at -20oC and thus possessed the superior potential for formulating frozen or refrigerated foods (Sánchez et al., 2010).
-While cassava flour has been used in the formulation of cassava-wheat composite flours, the impact of freezing and frozen storage on cassava-wheat based bread dough is yet to be investigated.
+In most part of literature, studies focused on associating cassava flour concentration with baking quality.

+While cassava flour has been used in the formulation of cassava-wheat composite flours, the impact of freezing and frozen storage on cassava-wheat based bread dough is yet to be well investigated However, related study on frozen storage of cassava starch showed that waxy cassava starch gel had no syneresis after 5 weeks of storage at -20oC and thus possessed the superior potential for formulating frozen or refrigerated foods (Sánchez et al., 2010)..

 Edible cassava films.